Broadway-Bound Dancer Workshop 2013

 When & Where

-Ann Lacy School of American Dance and Arts Management
+Ann Lacy School of American Dance and Entertainment

 The School offers the following degrees: Bachelor of Performing Arts in Dance Performance, Bachelor of Science in Dance Management, Bachelor of Science in American Dance Pedagogy, Bachelor of Science in Entertainment Business and Master in Fine Arts in Dance.